prg-grp/website/_pages/about.md

 news: false # includes a list of news items
 solutions: true # includes a tile list of solutions
+projects: true # includes a tile list of projects
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---